 - Requiring Trigger Locks

-Those of us who believe in our Second Amendment rights need to pay close attention to what’s going on here.
+Those who believe in our Second Amendment rights need to pay close attention to what’s happening here.
 With one deciding vote on the Supreme Court being the only thing keeping the wolves at bay, this coming election could have dire consequences for gun owners.

 President Donald Trump: The biggest attack on Gun Owners Yet!

 On the campaign trail in 2016, Trump promised to abolish gun-free schools on his first day in office; HE NEVER DID!
 When presented with an opportunity to push national concealed carry into law, Trump rejected it.
 And on suppressors, Trump later said he didn’t “like them at all.”

 Trump helped push through more gun control than Obama!

 In February of 2018, Trump signaled his disdain for the second amendment when he told reporters we should ” take the guns first, go through due process second.”